Gozala/workspace/pages/did%3Amailto.md

 - 1. Registering an email address via traditional means with a service supporting DomainKeys Identified Mail (**DKIM**) email authentication method.
 ####                 Resolve
 - The following steps MUST be executed to resolve a DID to a DID document using the `did:mailto` method.
-- Send email to an email address that follows `did:mailto:` prefix with TBT message format
+- Send email to an email address that follows `did:mailto:` prefix with TBD message format
-- Receive a response from the email address that follows `did:mailto:` prefix
+- Receive a response from the email address that follows `did:mailto:` prefix with TBD subject line and valid DKIM-Signature header.
+- Verify a